Step-by-Step APT Guide for NIRCam and MIRI Coronagraphy of the Beta Pictoris Debris Disk

 ) and PSF reference star Alpha Pictoris (* alf Pic

 ).
-Using the APT Fixed Target Resolver tool, we retrieve both targets from the SIMBAD database using their archival names and commit them to our proposal.
+Using the APT Fixed Target Resolver tool, retrieve both targets from the SIMBAD database using their archival names and commit them to the proposal.

 Create Observations